 To apply, please email me a package including a CV, earned degree(s), transcript(s), an English test result, and a Personal Statement.
 Please be advised that only complete application will be reviewed.
 Shortlisted candidates are normally notified within 2 weeks.

 Undergraduate Student Supervision

-I have two openings for U/G students for academic year 2022-2023.
-Please email me your CV and transcripts if you want to get involved.
-Selected U/G students are highly encouraged to and will get my full support to explore funding opportunities (https://www.concordia.ca/research/students-and-postdocs/undergraduate-opportunities.html).
+I have two openings for U/G students for each academic year.
+Please email me your CV and Concordia transcript if you want to get involved.
+Financial support is possible.
+Besides, I will work with the selected U/G students to develop competitive funding application packages.